 Through the book, he re-frames how to think of smoking.
 Most smokers (myself included) felt that they must have a cigarette because it “tastes good” or “relieves stress”, but he bashes these arguments.
 He demystifies Freud’s theory of oral fixation.

 He kept hammering these points home over and over again.
-But alas when I finished the book, I wanted to throw away my cigarettes and the book.
-I had made a successful change but didn’t really understand how it worked.
+But alas, when I finished the book, I wanted to throw away my cigarettes and the book.
+I had made a successful change but didn’t understand how it worked.
 The results are there and have worked for millions of others as well.

 Quitting Smoking Was My Turning Point

 I found that my brother thought of food in the same way.
 He could walk past “Better Than Sex” cake (real name) and not care.
 He started to explain to me how he viewed food.
 He would feel how it was full of chemicals and what it does to the body when looking at it.
 He didn’t want it.

 “It’s unhealthy, that’s good enough reason for me”.

 So I applied what I had learned from quitting smoking.
 I re-framed how I thought about food.
 Rather than letting my senses and subconscious take over, I reinterpreted it differently.

 It was all effortless.
 It felt like I wasn’t even doing anything.